vlang/vlang-blog/content/blog/the-complete-beginners-guide-to-cli-apps-in-v.md

 > characters, such as emojis.

 The logic to generate the shapes is rather straightforward.
-We will check if the options are valid, and if they are, we will return the appropriate shape as an array of strings.
+We will verify that the options are valid, and if they are, we will return the appropriate shape as an array of strings.

 Here is the source code for the `triangle.v` file: